DrDougPhD/brother-ptouch-label-printer-on-linux/README.md

 #### User installation

-If you do not want to installed `ptouch-print` system-wide, you can copy the executable and manual files as the current user in the desired destination:
+If you do not want to install `ptouch-print` system-wide, you can copy the executable and manual files as the current user in the desired destination: